 Unveiled at San Diego Comic Con, this clever piece of typography interspersed with subtle gaps captured the attention of fans eager for the film's release.
 And what's that at the end of the maze, inside the letter 'o'?
 That's right, an actual Easter egg... egg.

 It's been a busy couple of decades for J.K.
 Rowling.
 As well as writing some of the best-selling books in history, she's also responsible for getting a whole generation of children into reading.
-And somehow she also found the time to oversee spin-offs such as Fantastic Beasts and Where to Find Them.
+And somehow she also found the time to oversee the Fantastic Beasts spin-off movies.

 All of this means that Harry Potter is more than just a series of books, it's a bonafide brand.
 Bringing all of these assets together is the British-American fantasy media branding umbrella The Wizarding World (originally known as J.K.
 Rowling's Wizarding World).